 How to Tell What a Cat Is Thinking

-If your cat’s tail is relaxed and still, then your cat is relaxed too.
-But if its tail is swishing from side to side, there’s something that has your cat’s attention or is irritating it.
+If your cat’s tail is relaxed and still, your cat is relaxed.
+If its tail is swishing from side to side, there’s something that has caught your cat’s attention or is irritating it.
 Look around to see what might be annoying your cat.

 Body language doesn’t tell you exactly what a cat is thinking.
 It’s more related to how your cat is feeling and sensing.
-But in truth, your cat’s thoughts don’t go much deeper than the way that it feels.
+In truth, your cat’s thoughts likely don’t go much deeper than the way that it feels.